 - “Should 16-year-olds be allowed to vote?” by Michael White for The Guardian

 - “Let 16-year-olds vote” by Jason Brennan for CNN

 - “Why Children and Youth Should Have the Right to Vote: An Argument for Proxy-Claim Suffrage” by John Wall Children for Journal of Youth and Environments

 - “Barack Wins the Under-18 Vote” by Adam Fletcher

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in voting in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth voting in your community or organization, contact us.